 Election to use the Expected Minimum On-Line Time for Quick Start Generation Resource

 Pursuant to ERCOT Protocol Section 4.4.9.4.1, Mitigated Offer Cap, ERCOT will apply a minimum On-Line time value in determining the incremental costs for the variable O&M component of calculated mitigated offer cap for a Quick Start Generation Resource (QSGR).
 The expected minimum On-Line time applied in determining the variable O&M term is equal to the registered minimum On-Line time value, unless the Resource Entity (RE) or QSE, representing the QSGR, has notified ERCOT that the expected minimum On-Line time should be different than the registered value.
 By submitting this form, the RE or QSE acknowledges that the expected minimum On-Line time is different from the registered value.
 The Authorized Representative of the RE or QSE must sign this form.
 An electronic copy of the signed form may be attached in PDF format to a Service Request.
 The Service Request is available on the ERCOT Market Information System (MIS) (Applications, Service Request).
-The Service Request must be submitted using the Authorized Representative’s digital certificate.
+The Service Request must be submitted by an Authorized Representative.
 Complete all required fields then choose Request Type “MP Registration” and Request Sub-Type “Resource/Asset Registration”.
 An alternative to the Service Request may be used by sending the signed form to ERCOT by email to MPRegistration@ercot.com or via facsimile: (512) 225-7079.

 Please note that the election to use the expected minimum On-Line time for a specific Resource is irrevocable for the season(s) specified in the form.
 For seasonal changes to be effective, ERCOT must receive the completed election form at least fifteen (15) days prior to the start of the elected season.
 [Season is defined by Protocol Section 2, Definitions and Acronyms, as follows: Winter months are December, January and February; Spring months are March, April and May; Summer months are June, July and August; Fall months are September, October and November.]